AN UPDATE with questions gathered from a couple of the events I attended this summer:

 Q. Did you know the end of the book when you started?

 A. I knew the end of Diana and Matthew’s story very soon after I started.
 I wrote the first three lines (“it begins with absence and desire…”) first: that was my outline.
 Then I wrote chapter one of A Discovery of Witches.
-Then I wrote what I believe is the final chapter of book #3.
+Then I wrote the final chapter of The Book of Life.

 Q. Where do the characters come from?